MICA-MNI/BrainSpace/docs/pages/matlab_doc/SurfStatReadSurf1.rst

 Synopsis
 ---------

 Surface loader for Freesurfer and .obj files.
-For surface loading please use ``convert_surface.m`` instead.
+For surface loading please use :ref:`convert_surface.m` instead.